 Have you taken nonsteroidal anti-inflammatory drugs (NSAIDs) like diclofenac, ibuprofen or naproxen?
-A recent study shows that people taking high doses of NSAIDs for pain may develop kidney problems (Nelson et al, JAMA Network Open, Feb.
+A study of soldiers showed that people taking high doses of NSAIDs for pain may develop kidney problems (Nelson et al, JAMA Network Open, Feb.
 15, 2019).

 Studying NSAIDs for Pain Relief:

 Previous studies have shown that using NSAIDs for pain can increase biomarkers of kidney damage.
 Some of those studies focused on older adults, who are at higher risk.
 However, at least one meta-analysis also found problems among younger people.

 The JAMA Network Open study used de-identified medical records of more than 750,000 active duty US Army soldiers.
 Consequently, these were active young and middle-aged adults.
 The study included records from 2011 through 2014.
 During that time, nearly 18 percent of these soldiers got a prescription for one to 7 doses of an NSAID pain reliever in a month.
 Another 16 percent were prescribed more than 7 doses in a month.